top of page

 4 / First Hearing

-On the day that you file, the Court will hold an emergency hearing, called an "ex parte" hearing.
-The abuser does not attend the ex parte hearing.
-At this hearing, you (and your lawyer, if you have one) meet with the judge.
-The judge reviews your forms and may ask you some questions.
-Then, the judge decides if you need a temporary civil protection order that starts immediately.
-The order will contain the date and time that you are scheduled to return to court, so that the order can be made permanent.
-If you do not have the order made permanent, it will be vacated or set aside.
-(This means the order is no longer in effect.)
-Therefore, it will no longer protect you or your children.
+On the day you file, the Court will conduct an emergency hearing as an "ex parte" hearing, which the abuser does not attend.
+During this hearing, you and your lawyer (if you have one) will meet with the judge, who will review your forms and may ask you some questions.
+The judge will then determine if you require a temporary civil protection order that takes effect immediately.
+This will specify the date and time for your next court appearance to seek a permanent order.
+If you fail to secure the permanent order, the temporary one will be vacated, meaning it will no longer be in effect and will not provide protection for you or your children.

 5 / Personal Service